 Now, does the lack of studies mean that the product is ineffective?

-However, hair growth results are certainly not guaranteed, and the decision whether to utilize the product for hair loss treatment is up to your discretion.
+However, hair growth results are certainly not guaranteed, and the decision whether to utilize the product for thinning hair is up to your discretion.

 Who Will Benefit from WGHO Use?

 They claim their products work on a variety of hair types, including black/African, Asian, European, Indian, Middle Eastern, Native American, and Central/South American.